Dialectic School Curriculum

 Enduring Understandings

-Welcome to Dialectic Orchestra.
-This beginner–intermediate course seeks to strengthen and nurture the foundational skills of dialectic string students while exposing them to rich cultural pieces that have shaped the orchestral world.
+Dialectic Orchestra is a beginner–intermediate course that seeks to strengthen and nurture the foundational skills of dialectic string students while exposing them to rich cultural pieces that have shaped the orchestral world.

-Students will study the care and maintenance of their instruments in order to encourage positive, long-term playing and performance, and they will study how to navigate the strings and bowings.
+Students study the care and maintenance of their instruments in order to encourage positive, long-term playing and performance, and they study how to navigate the strings and bowings.
 Fundamental sound production on one’s instrument is a lifelong practice.
-Students will learn how to master their instruments to create a variety of articulations and sounds.
-We will also study the art of orchestral playing, as well as pick apart the musical “affect” of their literature in order to best exemplify the Lord in their performing.
+Students learn how to master their instruments to create a variety of articulations and sounds.
+They also study the art of orchestral playing, as well as pick apart the musical “effect” of their literature in order to best exemplify the Lord in each performance.

 Enduring Understandings